 A few zucchini, cut into 1-inch (2.5 cm) chunks

-1 red bell pepper, cored and seeds removed, cut into 1-inch chunks
+1 red bell pepper, cored and seeds removed, cut into 1-inch (2.5 cm) chunks

-1 green bell pepper, cored and seeded, cut into 1-inch chunks
+1 green bell pepper, cored and seeded, cut into 1-inch (2.5 cm) chunks

-several garden ripe tomatoes, cut into 1-inch chunks
+Several garden ripe tomatoes, cut into 1-inch (2.5 cm) chunks or one 28-ounce (796 mL) can of whole tomatoes

-a few sprigs fresh thyme or 1 teaspoon dried
+A few sprigs of fresh thyme or 1 teaspoon (5 mL) dried

-a sprinkle or two sea salt and freshly ground pepper
+A sprinkle or two of sea salt and freshly ground pepper

 Begin by sautéing the eggplant and zucchini in a large skillet over high heat with a splash or two of olive oil.
 Continue cooking, stirring and tossing, until the vegetables are golden brown and tender, 10 minutes or so.
 Set these vegetables aside in a bowl.